Suckla wins District 3 commissioner seat

 “Obviously, I am very disappointed,” Kemp said.
 “Clearly the voters in Montezuma County do not want a candidate who is responsive and reports back to them.
 I find that very disheartening.”

-He said the voters decided they wanted a commissioner who will do the job like it currently is being handled instead of doing the job on how it is suppose to be done.
+He said the voters decided they wanted a commissioner who will do the job like it currently is being handled instead of doing the job on how it is supposed to be done.

 Ertel ran unopposed for the District 2 seat after winning the Republican primary over Bud Garner and Pat DeGagne-Rule in June.